by Supriya Verma

 On Monday Aug 24, 2015, billions of dollars were wiped off the world’s financial markets largely due to China’s worsening economic conditions.
 One contributing factor to the crisis is rising costs of Chinese labour with the majority of the Chinese workforce retiring and fewer millennials to replace those spots, dramatically shrinking the size of the Chinese workforce.
 This has led to a significant decrease in Chinese exports to foreign countries.
 The country’s unique “one-child-per-family” policy has also led their workforce to significantly contract in size.
 Shrinking workforces, rising labour costs, and consequent fewer exports have proven to be a perfect recipe for slowing down the rate of economic growth in China.
 Hence, China is now having to cope with transitioning from an export-based economy to a consumer-based economy – something they, and the world, are not quite accustomed to.
 The Asian leader has always been a major contributor to global economic growth and low global inflation for more than two decades.
 Now, these growth concerns have sent world markets reeling – the effects seen in almost every major financial market internationally.

 Over the next two weeks, the markets would volley up and down repeatedly amongst global fears of deteriorating economic growth.
 However, on Sept 8, 2015, markets soared back out of their respective correction zones – some even reaching record highs.
 Was this because of improving conditions in China?
 Not quite.
 Rather, this rally, not surprisingly, was led by the technology industry.
+Moments like this are apt for Social Trading experts to take advantage of, but before we consider that it’s good to know exactly what sector of the technology industry we’re talking about here.
 I know some of you are thinking “Apple”, but some key movers hail from the biotechnology sector as well.
 After all, the tech industry doesn’t revolve around “Apple”, at least based on my definition of “tech”, which includes “biotech”.

 The biotechnology sector is the perfect example of a “new industry” or a “new economy”.
 In other words, an industry that did not exist only until a few decades ago, yet presents as a major economic driver for many local, national, and even international economies today.
 As we already know, biotechnology is the use of molecular biology to solve today’s modern problems – applications ranging from agriculture to unique drug delivery systems to ground-breaking cellular therapeutics to biosensors and medical diagnostics…the list continues, and the possibilities are virtually endless.
 Needless to say, this is the era of what we classically call “disruption”, and biotechnology is one “disruptor” that is unquestionably meant to dominate the international world markets in the future.

 Over the past three years, the S&P 500 Biotech Index has nearly tripled in value.
 With the usual ups and downs given the high-risk associated with the industry, the index gained 11.3% over the month of June 2015.
 In contrast, the NASDAQ composite was only up by 2.5% over the same time frame.
+Many people have been looking to their financial advisor nyc (or elsewhere based) to get into this sector because of this.
 Now you may be wondering what exactly has been propelling the biotech rally?
 Well, there are several factors, one of the most important being the US Food & Drug Administration (FDA).
 The world-renowned regulatory body has constantly been pushing to speed up approvals.
 According to Ernst & Young, the FDA approved 41 new drugs in 2014, up from 27 a year earlier.
 Many young biotech companies have also filed for IPOs over the last few years.

 Additionally, the field of genomics, which presented many promises and insights in the early 2000s, has finally began to deliver on those promises.
 You might as well call this the “genomics harvest”.
 New drug therapies that were once known only conceptually are now becoming a reality.
 This in turn has led biotech firms to increase their R&D investments by approximately 20% a year.
 After over a decade, investors are finally being able to relish the financial fruit.
 Ernst & Young also states that revenues at US and European biotech firms rose 24% in 2014, while net income rose 231%.